-Call vulnerable patients who may be self-isolating, just to see how they are they doing.
+Call vulnerable patients who may be self-isolating, just to see how they are doing.
 The same goes for anyone who had undergone or was undergoing complex treatment prior to lockdown.

 Use social media to keep patients informed about what you are doing during lockdown and to prepare for reopening.

-Putting aside the unknows for now – such as PPE, aerosols etc. (all important and we will address it when we can do so definitively) – you need to return to work in a sustainable, positive manner, and you can think about different ways of achieving that now.
+Putting aside the unknowns for now – such as PPE, aerosols etc. (all important and we will address it when we can do so definitively) – you need to return to work in a sustainable, positive manner, and you can think about different ways of achieving that now.

 Do a virtual tour of the practice with your team.
 What changes do you need to consider for that ‘new normal’ patient journey?
 For example, you could offer patients a virtual consultation and collection of medical history to minimise the time spent in practice.